 In 2006, we started in St. David’s, less than a block away from a functioning Planned Parenthood.
 We were offered a sliver of a spot and operated with the good graces of a generous donor.
 Our landlord hiked our rent 25% and we were forced to moved after a year.
 We chose a spot in Bryn Mawr right across the street from the movie theatre.
 The location was beautiful, a renovated storefront with exposed brick.
 It was safe for our volunteers, but for visibility – not very good.
 We also had a monstrous rental commitment of $2000/month.
 So, after 6 years, we moved to Wayne where the square footage was cut from 1000 square feet to 450, but we still had enough space for a baby store.
 The best reason for this location was the foot traffic, and the ability for the community to advertise real help for crisis pregnancies.

-The center began in 2011, with a participant in our leadership course.
+The founder of this center was a participant in our leadership course.
 She came to learn about our approach and the following year, brought her team.
 They split their team into our recommended leadership configuration of director, general manager and donations coordinator and found a location in the same complex as Planned Parenthood.
 This Planned Parenthood performed 20 surgical abortions every week, so it was critical to have our clients become aware of our location.
 We had a four-year lease and when that was up, the lease was not renewed.
 Fortunately, we found a location adjacent to the first one.
 The center is bright and spacious with enough room for all of our services including an ultrasound machine, a large parenting classroom and of course a baby store.

 In 2016, our Warminster center moved to a location adjacent to its previous location, right next to Planned Parenthood.
 The new center is spacious with enough room for an ultrasound, a large meeting room for parenting classes and of course, the Baby store loaded with supplies donated from local parishes.